 Land’s End Sunset Sail with Sebago Key West

-I didn’t know what to expect when we boarded the Sebago Catamaran, but their sunset boat tour ended up being a highlight of our time in Key West.
-The Sebago sunset sail is truly for those that want to let loose and listen to island music while drinking rum punch as the sun sets on the water.
+I didn’t know what to expect when we boarded the Sebago Catamaran, but their sunset boat tour was a highlight of our time in Key West.
+The Sebago sunset sail is for those who want to let loose and listen to island music while drinking rum punch as the sun sets on the water.

 Booking an evening with Sebago starts at 6:30 and ends after sunset; a ticket includes all-you-can-drink, appetizers, and plenty of entertainment.
-Oh yea – and epic views as the sun sets in the beautiful Florida Keys.
+Oh yeah, and there are epic views as the sun sets in the beautiful Florida Keys.

 Enjoy Cuban Cuisine at El Siboney